 - Lack of scientific methods and reasoning

 We modern, digital sailors, will immediately recognise these issues.
-We also accept that there is often a gulf between design and building/development.
+We also accept that there is often a gulf between design and building and development.
 There always has been.
-But by bringing logic to design and creating a navigable path for developers to follow, the advent of the UX specialist has helped bridge that gap and helped give product development steerage.
+But by bringing logic to design and creating a navigable path for developers, the advent of the UX specialist has helped bridge that gap and given product development steerage.

-And then there’s testing, sort of point four on the list above.
-And we’re not talking about 30 sailors running across a deck.
+And then there’s testing, if you like point four on the list above.
+And we’re not talking a few hefty sailors running across a deck.
 We’re talking testing different devices.
 Testing different browsers.
-Testing different versions of both devises and browsers.
 Testing for a shipload of operating systems.
 Testing for high-load stormy weather.
 Testing for piracy and security hijacking.
 Testing, testing, testing.

-Quality assurance is often thought of as the last process before a website is set free to sail the world wide web - if you like, a box-ticking exercise that is giving perfunctory attention.
-Not so.
+Quality assurance is often thought of as the last, perfunctory process before a website is set free to sail the world wide web.
+As the Vasa story shows, it's much more than that.

 If you’d like to find out more about using digital to enhance your overall communications strategy, please contact James McCobb, Partner, Digital.